 Our guide was a young (mid-20s) Italian who was working several part time jobs to make a living.
-One of these was chaperoning us students to Umbrian hilltowns.
-He was very personable, chatted with us throughout the trip and spoke slowly and clearly enough that we could all understand him.
+One of these jobs was chaperoning us students to Umbrian hill towns.
+He was very personable, chatted with us throughout the trip and spoke slowly and clearly enough that we could all understand him (in Italian!).

 Our visit started at the parking lot located just outside the town’s main entrance near Porta Consolare.
 We then weaved through town along the main road.
 About halfway along the main promenade, we came across some major road works which involved ripping up the road and digging deep into the ground.
 To allow for tourists and locals to be able to access the shops, there were a series of walk ways built to cross over and around the construction.

 If you’re in Spello and you love food as much as I do, check out CasAntonini.
 The shop sells jams, honey, pasta and all sorts of yummy treats.
 They use ingredients grown locally at the family’s farm, which dates back to 1800s!
 The family member running the store on the day I visited, Luca Antonini, was very happy to talk about the family’s products (and in my I’m-trying-to-get better at Italian, Italian no less!).
 After tasting a half dozen jams, I couldn’t walk out of there without a couple for the road.